Table Mountain

 Boulder-strewn slopes stretch all the way to the base of the mountain

-Rather than tackle the big rocks head on, we decided to go left here
+Rather than tackle this rock pile head on, we decided to go left

 Navigating through endless boulders